devlaming/mgreml/README.md

 Analogous to `--covar-model`, users can also specify which genetic factor affects which trait and which environment factor affects which trait.
 Such specifications can be passed to `mgreml` using the `--genetic-model` and `--environment-model` options.
 Note that any such user-specified structural model must be identified.
 Moreover, for the factor specification of the environment, `mgreml` requires as many factors as there are traits.

-For example, we could impose a factor structure, where there is only one genetic factor, and where there are *T*=10 environment factors, each affecting a different trait.
+For example, we could impose a factor structure, where there is only one genetic factor, and where there are *T*=10 environment factors, each affecting only a single trait, and no trait being affected by two distinct environment factors.

 Effectively, this boils down to a model with genetic correlations all equal to one and environment correlations all equal to zero.
 These factor structures are shown in the files `gen_model.txt` and `env_model.txt` both found in the `tutorial` folder.
 Both files contain a binary table, with elements equal to one, where a given factor is permitted to affect the given phenotype, and equal to zero otherwise.

 To estimate this structural model, we can simply carry out the following command: